 - The Occupation of France 1940-1944 and the French Resistance

 In addition to this you will complete an in depth study of a French novel or play.
-You will also complete an independent research project into an aspect of your choice of contemporary French society and culture which will form the basis of the A-level speaking exam.
+You will also complete an independent research project into an aspect of your choice of contemporary French society and culture which will form the basis of the speaking exam.

 For each qualification you will take the following units:

 - Unit 1: Listening, Reading and Translation (1 hour 50 minutes)

 - Unit 2: Written Response (2 hours 40 minutes)

 Mrs L Witty - firstname.lastname@example.org